Air Travel in South America

 When considering buying a plane ticket in South America, it is vital to consider the cost-benefit factor.
 If you have plenty of time but are on a budget, you might opt for a boat trip on the Amazon instead of flying.
 A boat trip will cost you half as much but will take several days.
 If you have little time, it is best to skip long on an uneventful bus or boat ride and fly to your destination.
 Most countries in South America have their international airline(s) with domestic and international flights to Europe and North America, allowing you to connect to domestic destinations easily.

-The Cost of Flying Into South America Versus Flying Within South American Countries
+The Cost of Flying Into South America Versus Within the Countries

 The cost of flying into South America from abroad has a long and very complex history, and the factors that go into the price often seem illogical to outsiders due to internal airline inefficiencies.
 Flying into South America was more expensive when the dollar slipped against some South American currencies during recent years.
 When the Brazilian real was 3:1 to the U.S. dollar a few years ago, long-haul flights inside Brazil were affordable.
-Today with the exchange rate of the real closer to 5:1, you would think that flights would be less expensive for Americans flying into the country from North America.
-But inefficiencies in scheduling time (flights are usually overnight and idle at airports for long periods) often push the prices back up when flying into Brazil and other locations in South America, regardless of favorable exchange rates.
-On the flip side, South America’s largest country, Brazil, has deregulated its airline industry over the past decade, and several low-cost carriers now connect many cities across Brazil and South America, resulting in lower costs.
-But for incoming international flights, for example, due to the scarcity of flights to Buenos Aires, its long history of inflation problems, and its inefficiencies in scheduling, flying into the country can be costly.
-In other words, inefficiencies are a fundamental determinant in costs, so it is best to shop around for airlines that have figured their scheduling out for international flights from North America and realize there are huge disparities flying into countries from North America instead of within even the larger South American countries themselves—more about cheap flights within the larger countries below.
+Today, with the real exchange rate closer to 5:1, flights would be less expensive for Americans flying into the country from North America.
+However, inefficiencies in scheduling time (flights are usually overnight and idle at airports for long periods) often push the prices back up when flying into Brazil and other locations in South America, regardless of favorable exchange rates.
+On the flip side, South America's largest country, Brazil, has deregulated its airline industry over the past decade, and several low-cost carriers now connect many cities across Brazil and South America, resulting in lower costs.
+However, for incoming international flights, for example, flying into the country can be costly due to the scarcity of flights to Buenos Aires, its long history of inflation problems, and its inefficiencies in scheduling.
+In other words, inefficiencies are a fundamental cost determinant, so it is best to shop around for airlines that have figured out their scheduling for international flights from North America.
+There are often considerable disparities in flying into countries from North America than within the larger South American countries themselves.
+We will discuss cheaper flights within the more prominent countries below.

 Remember that international flights in South America are more expensive than domestic flights covering the same distance.
-If you visit natural or cultural attractions that border several countries, it is best to fly to one country and then continue across the border by bus (or boat).
+Consider a travel plan where you visit natural or cultural attractions that border several countries.
+In that case, it is best to fly to one country and then continue across the border by bus (or boat).
 Such is the case with Patagonia, which Chile and Argentina share, the Iguaçu waterfalls (Argentina, Brazil), the Jesuit missions (Argentina, Paraguay, Uruguay, Brazil), the Pantanal wetlands (Brazil, Bolivia, Paraguay), the upper Amazon river (Peru, Colombia, Brazil), and the Andean high-altitude steppes (Argentina, Bolivia, Chile), to mention the most popular.

 Transportation Safety Considerations